 \section{Abstract}

-The Hopfield network (HN) is a classical model of associative memory whose dynamics are closely related to the Ising spin system with 2-body interactions.
-Stored patterns are encoded as minima of an energy function shaped by a Hebbian learning rule, and retrieval corresponds to convergence towards these minima.
-Modern Hopfield Networks (MHNs) introduce $p$-body interactions among neurons with $p>2$ and, more recently, also exponential interaction functions, which significantly improve network's storing and retrieval capacity.
-While the criticality of HNs and p-body MHNs were extensively studied since the 1980s, the investigation of critical behavior in exponential MHNs is still in its early stages.
-Further, an equilibrium thermodynamical condition is typically assumed, while out-of-equilibrium dynamics are not considered.\\ Here, we study a stochastic exponential MHN (SMHN) with a multiplicative salt-and-pepper noise and trained on the MNIST dataset.
-While taking the noise probability $p$ as control parameter, the average overlap parameter ${\overline Q}$ and a diffusion scaling $H$ are taken as order parameters.
-In particular, $H$ is related to the time correlation features.
+{\bf Abstract:}\\ The Hopfield network (HN) is a classical model of associative memory with stored patterns encoded as minima of an energy function shaped by a Hebbian learning rule.
+Dense Associative Memory (DAM) models introduce $n$-body interactions among neurons with $n>2$ and, more recently, also exponential interaction functions, which significantly improve the network's storing capacity.
+While the emergence of phase transitions in HN and DAM were extensively studied, the investigation of exponential DAM is still in its early stages.
+Further, an equilibrium thermodynamical condition is typically assumed, while out-of-equilibrium dynamics are not considered.\\ Here, we study the temporal dynamics of a stochastic exponential DAM (SEDAM) with a multiplicative salt-and-pepper noise and trained on the MNIST dataset.
+While taking the noise probability $p$ as control parameter, the time-averaged overlap ${\overline Q}$ and the diffusion scaling $H$ are taken as order parameters, being $H$ related to the network's time correlation features.
 The MNIST-based SEDAM is also compared with a SEDAM trained on standard Rademacher patterns and with a stochastic HN (SHN).

-We found the emergence of a critical transition in both ${\overline Q}$ and $H$, with the critical noise level $p^c$ weakly decreasing as the load $N$ increases.
-Notably, for each load $N$, the diffusion scaling $H$ highlights a transition between a sub- and a super-critical regime, both with short-range correlated dynamics Conversely, in the critical regime, which is found in the range $p^c \sim 0.23-0.3$, displays a long-range correlated dynamics with highly persistent temporal memory marked by the high value $H \simeq 1.25$.
+We found the emergence of a phase transition in both ${\overline Q}$ and $H$, with the critical noise level $p^c$ decreasing as the load $K$ increases.
+For each load $K$, ${\overline Q}$ highlights a transition between a sub- and a super-critical regime, both with short-time correlated dynamics.
+Conversely, in the critical regime of the MNIST-based SEDAM the network displays a long-time correlated dynamics with highly persistent temporal memory marked by the high value $H \simeq 1.25$.
 Similar behaviors are observed for both models trained with Rademacher patterns, but with a slightly higher temporal memory index $H \simeq 1.5$.